Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

 .. automodule:: djgentelella.notification.create_notification
    :members:

-You can also modify 'NOTIFICATION_DEFAULT_SUBJECT' and 'NOTIFICATION_DEFAULT_TEMPLATE' variables in the settings file.
+You can also add a widget to handle notifications from navbar.

+.. automodule:: djgentelella.notification.widgets
+   :members: